SE25GroupProject/application-tracking-system/readme.md

     - Ensure that Docker is installed on your system.
 If not, you can download it from the official Docker website.
     - Start the Docker engine on your machine.
 The command varies based on your operating system.

-3. **Build Images**
+3. **Build Images and Start Program with Docker Compose**
-    - Navigate to the backend folder and build the image for the API using the following command:
+    - Navigate to the project's root directory and build/start the system with the following command:
         ```
-        docker build -f dockerfile.api -t ats-api .
+        docker compose up -d --build
         ```
-    - Similarly, navigate to the frontend folder and build the image for the client using the following command:
-        ```
-        docker build -f dockerfile.client -t ats-client .
-        ```

-4. **Run Docker Compose**
-    - Finally, run the following command to start the application:
-        ```
-        docker-compose up
-        ```
+    _(note: Although supporting Qwen2.5:1.5b doesn't require a GPU, it still occupies lots of memory when running locally, so be sure to minimize other processes for optimal performance)_

 ## Hosting the Database: